-Oil Boiler Replacement Cost
+New Oil Boiler Cost

 This guide covers all you need to know about having a new oil boiler fitted.
-We look into oil boiler prices, the average oil boiler installation cost and types of boilers available.
+We look into oil boiler prices, the average oil boiler installation cost and types of oil boilers available.
 On average you can expect to pay in the region of £1,800-£6,500 to have a replacement boiler installed.

 Continue reading for an in-depth guide!